webaverse/docs/docs/create/pets.md

 Next, export the file as a .glb from Blender.
 You don't have to change any export settings, keep the default ones.

+> Note: minting pets is currently disabled right now

-Finally, drag and drop the .glb file of the pet into https://webaverse.com/pets and type in the type the names of the actions from step 2.
+Finally, drag and drop the .glb file of the pet into https://webaverse.com/mint and type in the type the names of the actions from step 2.
 You should see the pet start following you around in the preview area.

 ---